WolfpackPSS/wolfpackpss.github.io/_posts/2017-01-23-history-pf-the-pack-prinz-eugen-pt-3.md

 Revulsion.
 &nbsp;

 Caxy looked back at the accused and scowled.
 Unconsciously wiping his hand down his coat.
-As if he could wipe away the stain of what he had seen from soiling his mind.
+As if he could wipe away the memory of what he had seen from further soiling his mind.

 What he would give for another drink.
 &nbsp;